Elbow-deep in dough, the phone buzzes. A customer wants to place an order for tomorrow. Hands wiped, order written down, back to work.

 What changes when you're out of the loop

-The first thing you'll notice is the quiet.
-Your phone stops buzzing with orders.
-Customers are placing them on their own time, not yours.
+The first thing that changes is the quiet.
+The phone stops buzzing with orders.
+Customers place them on their own time.

-The second thing: your mornings are different.
-Instead of spending the first hour processing messages and writing down orders, you open your system and the orders are already there.
-Confirmed.
+The second thing: mornings are different.
+Instead of spending the first hour processing messages and writing down orders, the system already has confirmed orders waiting.
 Ready to bake.

 The third thing takes longer to notice.
-You start thinking about the business differently when you're not buried in admin.
-You have headspace for the work that actually matters: developing products, visiting customers, or just baking without interruption.
+There's headspace for the work that actually matters - developing products, visiting customers, or just baking without interruption - when admin isn't consuming the first half of every morning.

 How Wholesale Handler solves this

 Wholesale Handler gives each of your customers their own ordering portal.
-They log in, see their prices, and place orders for their next delivery.
+They log in, see the prices from their assigned price list, and place orders for their next delivery.
+You can move customers between price lists as the relationship develops.
 You set the cutoff time, and the system enforces it.

 Orders flow straight into your dashboard.
 No phone calls, no WhatsApp, no manual entry.
 You see what's been ordered, generate your production list, and start baking.